Gotechtor select and review products independently. When you purchase through our links, we may earn a commission. See our ethics statement.

 How to Set Up iCloud on iPhone

 First and foremost, let’s set up iCloud on your Apple device.
-Before iOS 11, managing your files in iCloud used to be a pain.
+Before iOS 11, managing your files in iCloud was a real pain.

 how to access icloud

-Go to your iPhone settings and tap on your name at the top, then select iCloud, you’ll see how much storage you’re using for backups, photos, and files and much is still available.
+You’ll see how much storage you use for photos, messages, backups, and files and how much is still available.

-Below you should find a list of apps using iCloud, go ahead and toggle on the ones you want to get synced to iCloud.
-You know the contents are synced to iCloud when you see the green slider next to the apps.
+Below, you should find a list of apps using iCloud.
+Go ahead and toggle on the ones you want to sync to iCloud.
+You will know the content is synced to iCloud when you see the green slider next to the apps.

 Now that you’ve set iCloud, it’s time to access iCloud on your Apple devices.

-Go to your iPhone home screen, look for the Files app, assuming your iPhone is updated to iOS 11 or later.
+Go to your iPhone home screen and look for the Files app, assuming your iPhone is updated to iOS 11 or later.

 how to access icloud

-If not go ahead and update it.
-To do so, tap on Settings, then select General and Software Update.
+If not, go ahead and update it.
+To do so, tap Settings, then select General and Software Update.
 It will notify you if there are any updates available to download.

-Once you open Files, you’ll see iCloud Drive and any cloud storage service like Dropbox, OneDrive, Box, Google Drive you’re using.
+If you open Files, you’ll see iCloud Drive and any other cloud storage services you use, such as Dropbox, OneDrive, Box, or Google Drive.

 How to Set Up iCloud on Mac